-The information contained in this document was prepared under the guidelines established by 20 United States Code, section 1092 (f), known as the "Jeanne Clery, Disclosure of College Security Policy and Campus Crime Statistics Act," and the Code of Federal Regulations.
-The information represents a general description of Rio Salado College security/safety policies and programs, and the crime statistics for the most recent calendar year and the two preceding calendar years; however, the information is not intended to serve as a contractual agreement between the college and the recipient.
+The information contained in this document was prepared under the guidelines established by 20 United States Code, section 1092(f), known as the "Jeanne Clery, Disclosure of Campus Security Policy and Campus Crime Statistics Act," and the Code of Federal Regulations.
+The information represents a general description of the Maricopa County Community College District - Rio Salado College security/safety policies and programs, and the crime statistics for the most recent calendar year, in addition to the two preceding calendar years.
+This information is not intended to serve as a contractual agreement between the college and the recipient.

-Introduction
+General/Introduction